666harrypeng/Edge-AI-for-healthcare-applications/hardware_ypengbb/README.md

-# FYP Hardware (Data Collection & Visualization)
+# FYP Hardware

-- This is the hardware developed by `Yiyan PENG`, based on the raw code files from `Chris KUO`.
+This is the hardware developed by `Yiyan PENG`, based on the raw code files from `Chris KUO`.
-- Last Update: 2025-March-16, 22:20

 ## Hardware Overview